vjsisneros/Machine-Learning-Deliberate-Practice/README.md

-# Machine-Learning-Deliberate-Practice
+# Machine Learning Deliberate Practice

-“This is a fundamental truth about any sort of practice: If you never push yourself beyond your comfort zone, you will never improve.”  ― Anders Ericsson, Peak: Secrets from the New Science of Expertise
+“This is a fundamental truth about any sort of practice: If you never push yourself beyond your comfort zone, you will never improve.”

+― Anders Ericsson, Peak: Secrets from the New Science of Expertise

+Includes:

+- TCSS455 -  Python for Machine Learning Exercises
+- LinkedIn Learning - Spark for Machine Learning

+- Above I will take as proof that I know some ML :)